Workers’ Compensation Insurance in Michigan

 There are a few differences between Michigan and other states when it comes to workers’ compensation insurance.

-Michigan law requires that an employer must be able to prove they can pay benefits in the event that a worker is injured on the job.
+Michigan law requires an employer to prove they can pay benefits in the event a worker is injured on the job.
 There are a variety of questions to ask when a business evaluates its workers’ compensation needs; it’s important to understand what workers’ comp covers and when it is mandatory.

-An employer must carry workers’ compensation insurance in Michigan if:
+An employer must carry workers’ compensation insurance in Michigan if they:

-• It employed one or more people for 35 hours or more per week for 13 weeks or longer during the preceding 52 weeks (or one year).
+• Employed one or more people for 35 hours or more per week for 13 weeks or longer during the preceding 52 weeks (or one year)

-• It is a private employer that regularly employs three or more people at a time.
+• Are a private employer that regularly employs three or more people at a time

-• It is an agricultural employer that employs three or more employees for 35 hours or more per week for 13 or more consecutive weeks.
+• Are an agricultural employer that employs three or more employees for 35 hours or more per week for 13 or more consecutive weeks

-• It is a household that employs domestic servants for 35 hours or more per week for 13 weeks or longer during the preceding 52 weeks.
+• Are a household that employs domestic servants for 35 hours or more per week for 13 weeks or longer during the preceding 52 weeks

 Do you need workers’ compensation if you are self-employed?

-A person who owns a business alone is a sole proprietor, which means that the business is not a partnership, limited liability company (LLC), or corporation.
-Since a sole proprietor is not employed by another person, they are not required to have workers’ compensation insurance.
+A person who owns a business alone is a sole proprietor, which means the business isn't a partnership, limited liability company (LLC), or corporation.
+Since a sole proprietor isn't employed by another person, they're not required to have workers’ compensation insurance.
 However, if that person employs other people, workers’ comp coverage would be required.

 Even when workers' comp isn't required, it's a good idea to buy this coverage.
 Your health insurance might deny a claim for a work-related injury, leaving you to pay expensive medical bills.
 Workers' comp also provides part of the wages you miss while recovering from a work injury, which could save your business if you're unable to work for an extended time.